Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 C. Nuclear Policy Program.
 Which state without nuclear weapons do you believe is most likely to acquire them?

-D. Technology and International Affairs Program.
-(Please respond to just ONE of the two following questions).
-What technology issue will have the greatest impact on international stability in the coming decade, and why?
-OR What factors explain why the cybersecurity environment has continued to deteriorate in recent years?
+D. Technology and International Affairs Program (Please respond to just ONE of the two following questions).
+When you read or hear discussions about ‘risks of AI’ what questions do you have that you do not think are being answered well?
+OR What technology issue will have the greatest impact on international stability in the coming decade, and why?

 E. Middle East Program.
 The Middle East region is going through a huge, agonizing and protracted transformation characterized by dwindling oil revenues, rising populations, failing governance structures and government services, rising extremism and sectarianism, and high youth unemployment.
 The current situation has enabled regional powers to intervene in each other’s affairs as well as non-state actors such as the self-proclaimed Islamic State to emerge and spread new toxic ideologies.
 What do you see as one of the most difficult threats facing the region today and the underlying drivers of turmoil?
 Discuss the impact this has had on two countries in the region and strategies that will help move these countries toward a better future.

-F. International Security and Political Economy [to work with the International Security and South Asia Programs].
-(Please respond to just ONE of the two following questions).
-What factors explain why, in many democracies, poor people continue to receive poor public services, despite accounting for a large share of the population?
+F. International Security and Political Economy [to work with the International Security and South Asia Programs] (Please respond to just ONE of the two following questions).
+Many scholars argue that the world is experiencing a worrying period of democratic backsliding, while skeptical voices suggest that backsliding concerns are overblown.
+With reference to existing data sources and democracy ratings, which position do you find more compelling and why?
 OR Should the United States end its ambiguity over defending Taiwan?

-M. Europe Program.
-(Please respond to just ONE of the two following questions).
+L. Europe Program (Please respond to just ONE of the two following questions).
 The war in Ukraine has galvanized European defense efforts and revived a “braindead” NATO.
 Looking at the recent successes of transatlantic security cooperation, some have questioned the continued relevance of European “strategic autonomy”.
 At the same time, the war has revealed the gaps in European defense capacities and the degree to which Europe still depends on the US for its security.
 After decades of foot-dragging, European governments are now finally investing in their defense budgets.
 How should they spend the new money?
 And what else is needed to put the transatlantic defense relationship on a more sustainable footing?
-OR With the Trade and Technology Council, the US and Europe have established an important mechanism to coordinate policy on crucial questions related to democratic technology governance.
-The success of this initiative will in large part determine the strength of the transatlantic partnership and its effectiveness in tackling future challenges.
-The Council has demonstrated its ability to tackle both the systemic challenges posed by China and the acute challenges posed by Russia.
-Yet, more than a year after its inauguration, the TTC had not produced many concrete deliverables.
-What is one initiative or project you would recommend the two sides should launch at their next meeting?
+OR With the Trade and Technology Council (TTC), the US and Europe have established a new mechanism to coordinate policy on crucial questions related to democratic technology governance.
+How important is the TTC for the transatlantic partnership and its effectiveness in tackling both systemic and acute challenges?
+And what is one initiative or project you would recommend the two sides should launch at their next TTC meeting?

 Democracy, Conflict, and Governance